Gender Equity in Media Film Festival Archives

-The 20th annual international Gender Equity in Media film festival will take place
+The 20th annual international Gender Equity in Media film festival took place March 5-9, 2025.

 GEMS Vancouver’s signature event, GEMFest, is the only film festival dedicated to women and gender-diverse people in Western Canada, and one of just three international film festivals for women and gender-diverse people in Canada.